 Care, Maintenance, and Longevity

-A consistent routine of care and maintenance is essential for peak performance of your recoil pad.
+- A consistent routine of care and maintenance is essential for the peak performance of your recoil pad.

-The approach begins with simple cleaning; after each use, wipe the pad with a damp cloth to remove any dirt, sweat, or residue, but be sure to avoid harsh chemical solvents that can degrade the material.
+- The approach begins with simple cleaning.
+After each use, wipe the pad with a damp cloth to remove any dirt, sweat, or residue.
+But ensure to avoid harsh chemical solvents that can degrade the material.

-Just as important for preventing degradation is proper storage.
-By keeping your firearm in a cool, dry place away from the damaging UV rays of direct sunlight, you protect the pad from becoming brittle and cracked over time.
+- Just as important for preventing degradation is proper storage.
+Keep your firearm in a cool and dry place away from the damaging UV rays of direct sunlight.
+It helps you protect the pad from becoming brittle and cracked over time.

 Well, for those seeking maximum recoil reduction, the LimbSaver AirTech Slip-On is the go-to pad.
 If you’re on a budget, the Pridefend Universal Gel Pad offers excellent value.
 For shooters using high-recoil loads, the Feyachi Gel-Filled Slip-On is an excellent choice.
 Lastly, for easy installation, the KEEPER MG Recoil Pad is highly recommended.